Skip to content

 poems

-before giving up to plan our divorce party.
+and before we gave up to plan our divorce party.

 I wrote that the likes of me was destined to love the likes of you.